 - Mood swings or depression

 You may be more likely to have a correct diagnosis and treatment plan if you can find a doctor who is familiar with maritime exposure risks in the workplace.
-More information about health challenges for workers on container ships is available on our web page.
+More information about health challenges for workers on container ships, contact our office by calling 212-465-8840.